So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Mr. Syna took me to the gateway for the floating village rides where I almost got a fit when the teller demanded 40 bucks for the boat ride.

-I asked some ladies from Taiwan that I had met the Roluos temples how much they paid: 20 $.
+I asked some ladies from Taiwan whom I had met at the Roluos temples how much they paid: 20 $.
 Back to the teller, complaining that others had to pay only 20.

 Yes, but you are by yourself.